Automated Speed Enforcement

 Answer

 After the system captures an image of the vehicle exceeding the speed limit, the image is stored and sent to a processing centre.
 The image and camera data is then reviewed by a Provincial Offences Officer to determine if there is sufficient evidence to confirm a speeding violation occurred.
-If so, the officer will affirm the offence, and a penalty order is mailed to the registered vehicle owner.
+If so, the officer will affirm the offence, and a penalty order/ticket is mailed to the registered vehicle owner.
 The penalty order contains a digitized copy of the image captured by the ASE camera and an enlargement of the plate portion.

 Answer